CaskAle/summit-pi-project/TJBot-setup-notes.md

 6. `npm build node_modules/rpi-ws281x-native`

+7. Edit the file `./node_modules/rpi-ws281x-native//lib/ws281x-native.js`

+   - Search for a block of code that looks like this:

+     ```javascript
+     switch(socFamily[1].toLowerCase()) {
+         case 'bcm2708': return 1;
+         case 'bcm2835': return 1;
+         case 'bcm2709': return 2;
+         default: return 0;
+     }
+     ```

+   - Add an additional case to this switch statement:

+     ```javascript
+     case 'bcm2711': return 2;
+     ```

+   - The switch block should now look like this:

+     ```javascript
+     switch(socFamily[1].toLowerCase()) {
+         case 'bcm2708': return 1;
+         case 'bcm2835': return 1;
+         case 'bcm2709': return 2;
+         case 'bcm2711': return 2;
+         default: return 0;
+     }
+     ```

+   - Save the file and exit the editor

-7. Now, you may proceed with the recipe where you left off.
+8. Now, you may proceed with the recipe where you left off.

-> **Note: you will need to repeat these steps for each of the TJBot recipes as you are working through them**
+> **Note: Because each recipe installs its own node_modules via the npm install command, you will need to repeat these steps for each of the TJBot recipes as you are working through them**

 ### Conversation Recipe Issues